Table of Contents

 Technically the first salesperson is going to be one of the founders.
 However, most startup founders do not have a sales background and feel a seasoned sales person could do a better job.
 Many dread sales or want to give this responsibility to someone else.
 Unfortunately, rushing to hire your first non-founder salesperson is a great way to fail.

-It’s a common sales mistake made by inexperienced founders because superficially, sales seems like a plug a play role.
+It’s a common sales mistake made by inexperienced founders because superficially, sales seems like a plug-and-play role.
 It’s not.
-Before making that first sales hire, founders need to have closed a few deals on their own at a minimum, ideally at least 5-20 (depending on type of sale) before they bring on their first full time salesperson (more details on timing below).
+Before making that first sales hire, founders need to have closed a few deals on their own at a minimum, ideally at least 5-20 (depending on the type of sale) before they bring on their first full-time salesperson (more details on timing below).
 Another way to think about it, do we have a repeatable process that can be documented?

 Startup Founder To First Sales Rep